 The Environmental and Natural Resources Law Center of the University of Oregon School of Law is again a top-ranked academic program according to U.S. News and World Report.
-The program shares a tie ranking (11) with Columbia, Georgetown, and Stanford Universities.
-The ENR Center has consistently ranked among the leading environmental law programs in the U.S. for 13 years.
+The program rose to #8 in the nation.
+The ENR Center has consistently ranked among the leading environmental law programs in the U.S. for 14 years.

 The ENR Center houses one of the most vibrant legal research centers in the country, with interdisciplinary projects occurring in each of seven substantive areas: conservation trust; energy law and policy; global environmental democracy; food resiliency; native environmental sovereignty; oceans, coasts and watersheds; and sustainable land use.
 Student fellows work closely with faculty leaders on legal and policy analyses that inform governmental decision-makers and practitioners working on critical environmental problems.